 All bond debt is secured by the District revenues.
-Restricted net position as of December 31, 2018 is \$7,894,003.
+Restricted investments for debt services as of December 31, 2019 is \$7,432,500.
 This represents debt service funds and reserve requirements as contained in the various bond indentures.
 Per bond resolutions, ULID assessments are dedicated to the payment of debt service.